Are you looking for an easy to crochet blanket? Look no further! This chevron crochet pattern is the one you’ve been looking for.

 The most popular crochet pattern so far on my blog is my Neutral Chevron Blanket that I designed a few months ago.

-To mix it up a little I (well my daughter) convinced me to remake this same blanket in some fun colors to create the colorful chevron blanket!
+To mix it up a little, I (well, my daughter) convinced myself to remake this same blanket in some fun colors to create the colorful chevron blanket!
 I hope you like it!

 Add Pops of Color to Your Chevron Pattern!